Each vocation is a mystery: each man goes through these stages differently.

 You enter the seminary or the novitiate and live surrounded by others who are also discerning, and your life revolves around daily prayer, Mass, and serious study of the faith.

-You had discovered God’s call to live as a layperson and you begin to notice who could be your partner, trusting in God.
-You start dating and live the courtship as discernment: prudent mutual knowledge and
+You had discovered God’s call to live as a layperson and you begin to notice who might be your spouse, trusting in God.
+You begin to date and live courtship as discernment: prudent mutual knowledge and

-It is the moment to consolidate your spiritual and vocational path.
+It is the time to consolidate your spiritual and vocational path.

 6. Constant peace

 You have been in the seminary for some time and have grown greatly in faith, prayer, and knowledge.
-You know Jesus personally and are ready to teach and serve.
-Now the hard work is daily, but you feel that you will surely be a priest and you know you can fulfill that responsibility.
+You know Jesus personally and you are ready to teach and serve.
+Now the hard work is daily, but you feel that you will most likely be a priest and you know that you can fulfill that responsibility.

-If you are about to marry, you can also experience this inner peace that springs from living your vocation with commitment.
-You know Jesus personally and are ready to love, teach, and serve within your family.
+If you are about to get married, you can also experience this interior peace that is born of living your vocation with self-giving.
+You know Jesus personally and you are ready to love, teach, and serve within your family.
 The daily work is constant: building a solid home, accompanying your spouse, educating the children, and living the faith together.
 You feel that God has called you to this mission and you know that, with His help, you can order all social life from within and transform the world through the love and self-giving of your family.